 The VINCA brand includes our still wines.
 This name comes from the Latin for dwarf periwinkle, Vinca minor, which blooms in the nearby forest from spring to mid-summer.
-Vinca Theresia, our Rhein Riesling is reductive wine fermented and maturated in steel tanks, while the other two – Vinca Sophia Chardonnay and Vinca Benedict Pinot Noir - are made using the traditional oxidative method and are fermented in large oak barrels and barriques as well.
+Vinca Theresia, our Rhein Riesling is reductive wine fermented and maturated in steel tanks, while the other two – Vinca Sophia Chardonnay and Vinca Benedict Pinot Noir - are made using the traditional oxidative method and are matured 8 months in large oak barrels and barriques as well.
 They are named after personalities who played an influential role in the history of Carastelec.

 Vinca Theresia is named in the honour of Maria Theresa Archduchess of Austria and Grand Princess of Transylvania who ordered the reconstruction of the Catholic Church in Carastelec in 1777.